top of page

 • Stein am Rhein: Hotel Chlosterhof for historical charm.

-Personal take: The towns on or near Lake Constance are perfect for day trips from Zurich or Basel.
-I’m not entirely sure why, but I wouldn’t stay here for more than a long weekend.
-Perhaps it’s because the German side of the lake has become quite pricey (though still cheaper than Switzerland) or because the area is quite far from the real mountains, giving it more of a 'lake' vibe than a 'mountain' one.
-It might also be because I visited this region often when I was younger and got a bit tired of it.
+The towns on or near Lake Constance are perfect for day trips from Zurich or Basel.
+I wouldn’t personally stay here for more than a long weekend.
+The area has become rather pricey and is quite far from the real mountains, giving it a different vibe.

 6. Walensee – The Swiss Fjord